HLe4s-hi/Hanla/README.md

 3. **Practical benefit** – Learners can reuse this vocabulary when visiting Korea, making the language doubly useful.

 New words can be incorporated seamlessly by adopting existing Korean or international loanwords.
+The words list can be found in this [link](word_list). the list covers Swadesh list for 207 words.

 ---